avaragado/contentful-backup/README.md

 Define default `contentful-backup` configuration in a file named `contentful-backup.config.js` or `contentful-backup.config.json` in the target directory.
 Command-line arguments override this configuration.

-The configuration file must export or define an object complying with the type `FileConfig`:
+The configuration file must export or define an object of type `FileConfig`:

 ```ts
 type SpaceIdToken = { id: string, token: string };